underlines/awesome-ml/audio-ai.md

 - [voicefixer](https://github.com/haoheliu/voicefixer) restore human speech regardless how serious its degraded
 - [VoiceCraft](https://github.com/jasonppy/VoiceCraft) clone and edit an unseen voice with few seconds example and Text-to-Speech capabilities
 - [audapolis](https://github.com/bugbakery/audapolis) an audio/video editor for spoken word media editing like a text editor using speech recognition
+- [CosyVoice](https://github.com/FunAudioLLM/CosyVoice) is a multi lingual voice generation model that supports inference, training, and deployment, zero-shot, cross-lingual voice cloning, and instruction-following capabilities, with features like Flow matching training, Repetition Aware Sampling inference, and streaming inference mode
+- [Speech-AI-Forge](https://github.com/lenML/Speech-AI-Forge) is a gradio GUI and API server supporting multiple tasks and models such as ChatTTS, FishSpeech, CosyVoice, FireRedTTS for TTS, Whisper for ASR, and OpenVoice for voice conversion, with functionalities like speaker switching, style controls, long text inference, SSML scripting, and voice creation

 ## Speech Recognition